Time & the specious present

 2. The Specious Present

 (1) Let's call our normal present #1 (one), where our perception aligns with the reality of time, as in that presented by the clock.
 This is how most people experience their day to day lives.
+Time is real, reliable, measurable and standardised.
+It does not vary in any way.

 (2) Secondly, if we are in the car accident, and the external world, or time, seems to slow down, what then?
 According to the theory of specious present, this means that the time period of your present is actually getting smaller, i.e., your present is no longer 1/10th of a second, but it could be 1 millisecond.
 It that case, during a single moment you see a single thing, such that the rolling car in the accident appears to take place very slowly (not at the normal rate), or the water pouring out of a tap simply stops flowing.
-We can call that state of the present #0 (zero), where time appears to slow to a stop.
+We can call that state of the present #0 (zero), where time appears to slow towards a stop.
 Such an event has been observed.

 The relation of experience to time has not been profoundly studied.
 Its objects are given as being of the present, but the part of time referred to by the datum is a very different thing from the conterminous of the past and future which philosophy denotes by the name Present.
 The present to which the datum refers is really a part of the past — a recent past — delusively given as being a time that intervenes between the past and the future.
 Let it be named the specious present, and let the past, that is given as being the past, be known as the obvious past.
 All the notes of a bar of a song seem to the listener to be contained in the present.
 All the changes of place of a meteor seem to the beholder to be contained in the present.
 At the instant of the termination of such series, no part of the time measured by them seems to be a past.
 Time, then, considered relatively to human apprehension, consists of four parts, viz., the obvious past, the specious present, the real present, and the future.
 Omitting the specious present, it consists of three ... non-entities — the past, which does not exist, the future, which does not exist, and their conterminous, the present; the faculty from which it proceeds lies to us in the fiction of the specious present.

-This somewhat antiquated description nevertheless covers the most significant elements of the problem, as in perceptions of the past, present and future.
-There is no doubt that many of us have precognition, and some, such as so-called fortune tellers and remote viewers, can have special abilities in those areas.
+This somewhat antiquated description covers the most significant elements of the problem, as in perceptions of the past, present and future.
+There is no doubt that many people have precognition, and some, such as so-called fortune tellers and remote viewers, can have special abilities in those areas.
 Of course such individuals are usually labelled quacks or frauds, and some of them obviously are.
-But this does not explain the totality of the experience, which leaves us with the above-mentioned reality of the specious present, which may, as some point, present us with time dilation and a compaction or expansion of the past, present and future, either singularly or combined.
+But this does not explain the totality of the experience, which leaves us with the above-mentioned reality of the specious present, which may, at some point, present us with time dilation and a compaction or expansion of the past, present and future, either singularly or combined.

 Bernard Carr, On consciousness and para-psychology, Essentia Foundation, 1 January 2024, YouTube, 2023, duration: 144.53 minutes.

-With the onset of quantum physics following the work of Albert Einstein, time and spacetime are now elements of science subject to much debate and theoretic analysis and interpretation.
-Amongst all this, specious present has been largely ignored.
-As Professor Carr notes, the vast majority of the academy does not adhere to its reality and implications.
-An outright rejection of the concept of specious present can be found in the work of Arstila Valtteri of the University of Turku (Valtteri 2017 and 2022) However, it is undeniable that the theory can help to explain many of the inexplicable, paranormal and psychic events that commonly occur.
-With time, it is hoped that the specious present will be taken in by the physics fraternity and given a place alongside the mostly materialistic evolving theories of everything.
+However, it is undeniable that the theory can help to explain many of the inexplicable, paranormal and psychic events that commonly occur.
+With time, it is hoped that the specious present will be taken in by the physics fraternity and given a place alongside the mostly materialistic and evolving theories of everything.

 Another video which clearly outlines some of the aspects of the specious present is the following by the Artificially Aware YouTube channel.